Penn Mutual Life Insurance

 Insurers are grouped by size, as well, enabling consumers to make at-a-glance comparisons.
 This organization is governed by the chief insurance regulators of the 50 states, District of Columbia, and five U.S. territories.
 The raw data comes directly from these state offices.

 J.D.
 Power measures customer satisfaction, rather than focusing on customer complaints or credit risk.
-Here, Penn Mutual falls a little short, given its two stars out of five possible on overall customer satisfaction, price, offerings, and statements.
+Here, the insurer falls a little short, given its two stars out of five possible on overall customer satisfaction, price, offerings, and statements.

-However, Penn Mutual boasts a focus on relationships and “conscious intention to do the right thing” that’s reflected in the J.D.
+However, the company boasts a focus on relationships and “conscious intention to do the right thing” that’s reflected in the J.D.
 Power rating “Better than Most” (four out of five) regarding customer interaction.

 Customers consistently report the company as accessible, informative, and timely in its communication and clear about upcoming changes.